kestra-io/docs/content/docs/index.md

 ![video-intro](https://kestra.io/video.gif)

-It's time to [get started](./01.getting-started.md)! 🚀 Move on to the next section to launch Kestra and create your first flow.
+Move on to the next section to [get started](./01.getting-started.md) with Kestra and create your first flow.